-The titles of the posters reveal their spirit of sarcasm, anger, humor: Hitler/

-De Gaulle, L'Etat C'est Moi, L'Ordre Regne (order prevails), Le Vote Ne Change Rien girl who, participating in the revolt, had helped distribute and put them up in the streets.
+The titles of the posters reveal their spirit of sarcasm, anger, humor: Hitler/ De Gaulle, L'Etat C'est Moi, L'Ordre Regne (order prevails), Le Vote Ne Change Rien (the vote changes nothing), and the untranslatable, famous parody of De Gaulle's statement, Le Chienlit C'est Encore Lui.
+The posters were brought into the Museum by a young American girl who, participating in the revolt, had helped distribute and put them up in the streets.
+The selection was made from about 150 examples.